mbcovid19updates/mbcovid19updates.github.io/README.md

 ### Second Doses

 - **Anyone** who has had their first dose of a COVID vaccine is eligible to receive their second dose after a minimum of 28 days since first dose.
 Following guidance from the National Advisory Committee on Immunization, Manitoba is now **recommending individuals receive their second dose of vaccine 56 days (eight weeks) after their first dose**.
-Previously, the recommendation was 28 days (four weeks).
 The longer time period between doses has been shown to provide a stronger immune response over time.
 However, the minimum time frame between first and second doses will remain at 28 days so individuals will be able to choose the timing of vaccine schedule based on their own circumstances.
    - People age 18+ may choose either mRNA vaccine (Pfizer or Moderna) as their second dose, regardless of which vaccine they received for first dose.
    - Young people under the age of 12 must receive _Pfizer_ for both doses, as this is currently the only vaccine approved for use in this age group.

 ### Third/Booster Dose

+- **Anyone aged 50+** and a minimum of **5 months** after their second dose.
+- **Individuals aged 18+ who live in a First Nations community** and a minimum of **5 months** after their second dose.
-- **Anyone aged 18 and older** and a minimum of **6 months** after their second dose, except in very limited circumstances.
+- **Anyone aged 18+** and a minimum of **6 months** after their second dose.
     - You will need a prescription from a doctor if you are requesting your third dose earlier than 6 months because you are moderately to severely immunocompromised or because you require it for travel purposes.
 Individuals who are unsure of the date of their last immunization can check their record here.

-### How to Book an Appointment

-Appointments can be booked at any super-site, pop-up clinic, or a doctor's office or pharmacy that is accepting appointments.

-- To book a vaccine appointment at a super-site or pop-up clinic by phone, call [1-844-626-8222](tel:18446268222) (1-844-MAN-VACC).
-- To book a vaccine appointment at a super-site or pop-up clinic online, [visit the booking website here](https://patient.petalmd.com/login?groupId=6032).
-- To book a vaccine appointment at a doctor's office or pharmacy, you'll need to contact them directly.
-To find available locations, [visit the Vaccine Finder tool](https://manitoba.ca/covid19/vaccine/finder.html).

-<a href="https://manitoba.ca/covid19/vaccine/finder.html" class="button">View Vaccine Finder Tool</a>
+- **Youth aged 12-17** at a high risk of severe illness from COVID-19 and a minimum of **6 months** after their second dose:
+    - Have underlying medical conditions.
+    - Belong to racialized or marginalized communities that are disproportionately affected by COVID-19.
+    - Live in shelters, group homes, or correctional facilities.

+### Youth & Adults who are Immunocompromised

+Youth and adults who are moderately to severely immunocompromised are recommended to receive a total of 4 COVID-19 vaccine doses.
+In these situations, the third dose requires a prescription and must be given at least 28 days after the second dose.
+The fourth dose should be given:

+- 5 months after the third dose for individuals aged 50+.
+- 5 months after the third dose for individuals aged 18+ who live in a First Nations community.
+- 6 months after the third dose all other youth and adults.

+### Immunization after a COVID-19 infection

+It is recommended that Manitobans who have been infected with COVID-19 wait 2-3 months before getting a booster dose.
+This follows the latest guidance from the National Advisory Committee on Immunization.
+People who prefer to get their booster dose sooner, or if their primary care provider recommends a booster sooner, can do so.

 ↑ <a href="#top" class="backtotop">Back to the top of the page</a>